aclark4life/resume-2020/README.rst

     - Administrated 4 BSDI Servers for 2000+ users
     - Installed and congured DNS, NFS, Sendmail, Apache, INND, and Dump/Restore
     - Installed hardware and software for real-time broadcasting of FM-Radio over the internet
-    - Installed and congured BSDI servers and Windows NT 4.0 workstations
+    - Installed and congured BSDI servers and Windows workstations and servers.
     - Provided operations and applications support

 |